Conventional Commits 1.0.0

 - fastlane-plugin: follows the specification to manage versions and generate a changelog automatically

-- php-commitizen: a tool built to create commit messages following the Conventional Commit specs.
+- php-commitizen: A PHP tool built to create commit messages following the Conventional Commits specs.
 Configurable and usable for PHP projects as a composer dependency or usable globally for non-PHP projects.

 - standard-version: Automatic versioning and CHANGELOG management, using GitHub’s new squash button and the recommended Conventional Commits workflow.